appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 ### Send notification to workflow

-When you have new users joining your organization, and you want to send them a welcome notification message available on their dashboard, you could use workflows to do that.
-Follow these steps to create notifications by building an interface, and write query:
+When you have new users joining your organization, and you want to send them a welcome notification message, you can use workflows to do that.
+For this tutorial, you'll send notification to a selected user.
+Follow these steps to create a notification by building an interface, and write query:

 1. In your application, drag an Input widget onto the canvas, name it _inp\_Message_, and set its label as **Message**.
+2. Drag a Select widget onto the canvas and configure it as shown below:
+    * Name it _sel\_Users_
+    * Set the **label** as _Users_
-2. Drag a Select widget onto the canvas, name it _sel\_Users_, set its source data as below, and set the value property in the property pane to `username`.
-Remember to add your name, and your Appsmith username in the below dataset, by replacing `Add_your_name` and `add_your_appsmith_username`.
+    * Set its source data as below (remember to add your name, and your Appsmith username in the below dataset, by replacing `Add_your_name` and `add_your_appsmith_username`)
     ```javascript
     [
         {